superepicstudios/async/README.md

 ### ⚠️ Critical

 When tracking critical state or values, it's important to protect against scenarios that could potentially introduce unsafe read & write operations.
-Different threads attempting to access a single value at the same time can be a recipe for disaster. `Async` adds a foundational `Critical<Value>` type that helps protect against these scanarios.
+Different threads attempting to access a single value at the same time can be a recipe for disaster. `Async` adds a foundational [Critical](https://github.com/superepicstudios/Async/blob/main/Sources/Async/ThreadSafety/Critical.swift) type that helps protect against these scanarios.

 ```swift
 let critical = Critical<Int>(0)